 Interaction with Borrowers

-The College does not assign a first-time borrower’s Federal Family Education Loan (FFEL) to a particular lender.
-The College will also not refuse to certify, or delay certification of, any federal loan based on the borrower’s choice of lender or guaranty agency
+The College will also not refuse to certify, or delay certification of, any alternative student loan based on the borrower’s choice of lender.

 Prohibition on Offers of Funds for Private Loans

 Saint Mary's College does not request or accept from any lender an offer of funds to be used for private education loans in exchange for promises to the lender with regards to the number of loans made, specific loan volume or preferred lender arrangement.

 The College will not permit a private educational lender to use the College’s name, emblem, logo or any other words, pictures or symbols associated with the College to imply endorsement of private education loans by that lender.